Sports Psychology Programs in Massachusetts

 Boston, MA - Private 4-year - bu.edu

-Master's - EdM in Counseling with a concentration in Sport/Performance Psychology
+Master's - EdM in Counseling with a concentration in Sport/Performance Psychology (Sport/Performance Psychology)

-- Two-year full-time program
+- Two-year full-time program.

-- 74 total program units
+- 74 units required.

-- Fall term start only
+- Fall term start only.

-- In-person program format
+- In-person campus delivery.

 Sports Psychologist Licensure & Certification in Massachusetts